chadapollard/USEQ-Pipeline/README.md

 # Steps to running this USEQ-Pipeline
-This is a sliding window pipeline that uses the USEQ tool from the Universtiry of Utah to do a whole genome scan to find differentially methylated regions between two sample groups.
+This is a sliding window pipeline that uses the USEQ tool from the Universtiry of Utah to do a whole genome scan on Illumina Methylation Array data to find differentially methylated regions between two sample groups.

 ## R-packages Required for this pipeline